Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 Sleep-Related Cortisol Symptoms

-Because cortisol influences your circadian rhythm, high levels can disrupt rest:
+Because cortisol influences your circadian rhythm, high levels may disrupt rest.

 • Trouble falling asleep